s-sameer/keeper-app/README.md

 # Keeper App
-A note taking app created using React for the frontend and Firebase for the backend.
+A full stack note taking app created using React for the frontend and Firebase for the backend.